 2. Beef and Broccoli

 If you’re pressed for time, then this recipe is the one for you as it utilizes a pre-prepared seasoning mix.
-All you do is add water and soy sauce to the seasoning mix, before beginning to fry the beef, broccoli, and bamboo shoots.
+All you do is add water and soy sauce to the seasoning mix before frying the beef, broccoli, and bamboo shoots.

 3. Mu Shu Chicken